the-original-body/claude-mpm/docs/developer/EXPERIMENTAL_FEATURES.md

 ┌─────────────────────────────────────────────────────────┐
 │                    Stable Code                          │
 ├─────────────────────────────────────────────────────────┤
-│  ClaudeRunner (base class)                              │
+│  Core Services                                          │
 │  ├── No dependencies on experimental code               │
-│  ├── No imports of memory guardian modules              │
+│  ├── No imports of experimental modules                 │
 │  └── Works independently                                │
 │                                                          │
-│  run.py command                                         │
+│  Standard Commands                                      │
-│  ├── Uses ClaudeRunner directly                         │
+│  ├── Use stable services directly                       │
-│  ├── No awareness of memory features                    │
+│  ├── No awareness of experimental features              │
 │  └── Completely stable                                  │
 └─────────────────────────────────────────────────────────┘
                             ↑